magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/documentation/ngx_unreal_migration.md

 - `Editor` components run only in `Edit`
 - `Local` components run in `Play`
 - `Local` components also run in `Edit` when the entity, or one of its ancestors, is selected by the local client
+- `Server` components only run when in server mode, this behaviour is not implemented

 So Unreal should: